grafana/agent/docs/sources/flow/reference/components/pyroscope.ebpf.md

 | `__name__`         | pyroscope metric name.
 Defaults to `process_cpu`.                                                                                |
 | `__container_id__` | The container ID derived from target.                                                                                            |

+### Privileges

+You are required to run the agent as root and inside host pid namespace in order to `pyroscope.ebpf` component to work.
+See helm example below how to do it with helm.

 ### Container ID

 Each collected stack trace is then associated with a specified target from the targets list, determined by a